NickTomlin/vite-react-framed-example/README.md

 React framed
 ---

-This is a toy showing some cross domain `iframe` patterns in React.
+This is a toy showcasing sandboxed `iframe` patterns in a React app with multiple `vite` entrypoints.

 ### Features

 - [x] Communication between host and frame
 - [x] Routing in frame -> bubbling up to host
-    - Child cannot modify host URL directly
+    - [x] Child cannot modify host URL directly
-    - Child cannot redirect to a different domain
+    - [x] Child cannot redirect to a different domain
-- [x] Downloads in frame
+- [x] Downloads work in frame